What is a bioreactor?

 Bioreactor and fermenter are similar terms, but with a distinct difference.
 The term bioreactor often relates to the cultivation of mammalian, plant and stem cells.

 If the application is the cultivation of a bacteria, yeast or fungi, then the term fermenter is used.
-It will not be a mistake to use the term bioreactor in such cases as well, but in the case of cell cultivation only the term bioreactor is used.
+It would not be a mistake to use the term bioreactor in such cases as well, but in the case of cell cultivation only the term bioreactor is used.
 The name fermenter is associated with reactors in which fermentations are carried out, i.e. metabolic processes that produce chemical transformations in organic substrates through the action of enzymes.
 The main difference between the bioreactors used for cell and microorganism cultivation is in the mixing and aeration requirements, as well as height and diameter ratio H/D. The mixing environment for microorganism cultivation is usually intensive, with effective dispergation of gas bubbles, and the aeration rate is between 0.5- 3 vvm (volume cultivation media/volume air flow per minute).
 However, cell cultures require gentle mixing and aeration rate is beween 0.01-0.1 vvm.
 In turn, the optimal H/D ratio of the vessel for microorganism cultivation is 3:1, but in the case of cell cultures it is 2:1.

 The classification of bioreactors